davidgasquez/filecoin-data-portal/README.md

 # Filecoin Data Analytics Platform

 Hub for the Filecoin Network Analytics needs.

-The repository also contains a small Python package, `fildata`, that provides helpers to download and process Filecoin related data from multiple [sources](docs/data-sources.md).
+The repository contains a Python package, `fildata`, that provides helpers to work with Filecoin related data [sources](docs/data-sources.md).